Lusobowl V will be played under the Blood Bowl 2020 Official Rules, GW’s FAQ’s, Teams of Legends and NAF’s additional races’ rosters.

-- Dices whose base isn’t totally settled are considered “cocked” and must be re-rolled.
+Dices whose base isn’t totally settled are considered “cocked” and must be re-rolled.

-Any player droping out from rounds will not be eligible for prizes.
+Any player dropping out from rounds will not be eligible for prizes.

-Any player quitting a match without proper cause will be banned from this event and it’s further editions.
+Any player conceding a match without proper cause will be banned from this event and it’s further editions.

 MINIATURES & PAINT

-Painted miniatures are not mandatory (though we urge you to do so).
+Painted miniatures are not mandatory (aldough we urge you to do so).

 The miniatures don’t have to be original Games Workshop.
 However, the miniatures must have an approximate scale, representative for the roster’s race and players (ie a Norse thrower must look like a Norse thrower), not allusive to other themes other than fantasy football and it’s positional should be easily distinguishable.